bildungsroman/github-battle/README.md

 	let result = votes.reduce(reducer, initialValue) // {tacos: 2, pizza: 3, fries: 1, ice cream: 2}
 	```

+## Functional programming

+- ƒ(d)=V
+	- a function that receives data as its input and returns a view
+	- no scoping, binding, subclassing, external access to variables or any side effects
+	- this makes it very predictable with drastically less regard to the context that a Pure View is run in
+	- Given any JSON will ALWAYS create the same HTML, CSS and event listeners

 ## Basic React component

 ```